Anatoly Lunacharsky: Early career

-In 1899, Lunacharsky returned to Russia, where he and Vladimir Lenin's sister revived the Moscow Committee of the Russian Social Democratic Labour Party (RSDLP), until they were betrayed by an informant and arrested.
+In 1899, Lunacharsky returned to Russia, where he and Maria Ulyanova (Vladimir Lenin's sister) revived the Moscow Committee of the Russian Social Democratic Labour Party (RSDLP), until they were betrayed by an informant and arrested.
 He was allowed to settle in Kiev, but was arrested again after resuming his political activities, and after ten months in prison he was sent to Kaluga, where he joined a Marxist circle that included Alexander Bogdanov and Vladimir Bazarov.

 In February 1902, he was exiled to Kushinov village in Vologda, where he again shared his exile with Bogdanov, whose sister he married, and with the Legal Marxist Nikolai Berdyaev and the Socialist Revolutionary terrorist Boris Savinkov among others.
 After the first issue of Lenin's newspaper Iskra had reached Vologda, Bogdanov and Lunacharsky organised a Marxist circle that distributed illegal literature, while he also legally wrote theatre criticism for a local liberal newspaper.
 In March 1903, the governor of Vologda ordered Lunacharsky to be transferred further north, to Totma, where they were the only political exiles.

 In 1903, the RSDLP split between the Bolsheviks, led by Vladimir Lenin, and the Mensheviks.
 Lunacharsky, who by now had ended his period in exile and was back in Kiev, originally believed that the split was unnecessary and joined the 'conciliators', who hoped to bring the two sides together, but he was converted to Bolshevism by Bogdanov.
 In 1904, he moved to Geneva and became one of Lenin's most active collaborators and an editor of the first exclusively Bolshevik newspaper, Vpered.
 According to Nadezhda Krupskaya:

 Lunacharsky turned out to be a brilliant orator and did a great deal to assist in strengthening the Bolshevik positions.
 From then on Lenin became on very good terms with Lunacharsky, became jolly in his presence, and was rather partial towards him even at the time of the difference with the Vpered-ites.
 And Anatoly Vasilyevich was always particularly keen and witty in Lenin's presence.

 Lunacharsky returned to Russia after the outbreak of the 1905 Revolution.
 In Moscow he co-edited the journal Novaya zhizn and other Bolshevik publications, which could be published legally, and gave lectures on art and literature.
 Arrested during a workers' meeting, he spent a month in Kresty Prison.

 Soon after his release, he faced "extremely serious" charges, and fled abroad, via Finland, in March 1906.
 In 1907, he attended the International Socialist Congress held in Stuttgart.